-The Protocol provides an international common language on how these criteria can be addressed at all stages of a project's lifecycle: planning, preparation, implementation and operation.
+The assessment protocol provides an international common language on how these criteria can be addressed at all stages of a project's lifecycle: planning, preparation, implementation and operation.

 Assessments use objective evidence to create a sustainability profile, which can be used to identify gaps and drive continuous improvement.
 These assessments are delivered by fully accredited assessors.

-You can find more information about the Protocol at www.hydrosustainability.org.
+You can find more information about the HSAP at www.hydrosustainability.org.

-A draft of the Protocol was released in 2009, which was trialled in 16 countries across six continents, and subjected to further consultation.
+A draft of the HSAP was released in 2009, which was trialled in 16 countries across six continents, and subjected to further consultation.
 A final version was produced in 2010.
-In parallel, a Governance Council was formed to govern the Protocol going forward, using the same multi-stakeholder approach used to create it.
+In parallel, a Governance Council was formed to govern the HSAP going forward, using the same multi-stakeholder approach used to create it.

-In 2018, the Protocol was expanded to cover best practice and good practice in climate mitigation and resilience, and a new ESG Tool was launched.
+In 2018 the HSAP was expanded to cover good and best practice in climate mitigation and resilience and updated again in 2020 with new guidance on indigenous peoples.

 Latest associated content